danielepusceddu/ctf_solutions/pwn/volgaqualifiers21_pennywise/README.md

 N.B.
 In case you're wondering libc is 2.27.

 # First Look
-**WARNING: I did not notice an important vulnerability of the challenge.
+**WARNING: I did not notice an important (unintended) vulnerability of the challenge.
 There is a printf format string vuln in the Return Record function.
 I did not notice it.
 This exploit does not make use of it.
-The challenge is probably a bit easier when using that vulnerability.**
+The challenge is definitely a bit easier when using that vulnerability.**

 When executing the program we are presented with a textual menu, very typical of pwn challenges.